Contents

 What do we mean by procurement stakeholder engagement?

-Procurement stakeholder engagement is defined as the process where procurement engages with different department owners/stakeholders to help them enable the purchase of products and services required to effectively run the business.
+Procurement stakeholder engagement is defined as the process where procurement engages with different department owners/stakeholders to help them enable the purchase of products and services required to run the business effectively.

 Let’s break it down

 Procurement stakeholders, in this case, are your internal departments whom you support in various sourcing activities.
-We are only referring to internal stakeholders at this time and not external stakeholders like suppliers.
+We are only referring to internal stakeholders and not external stakeholders like suppliers.

 What do we mean by enabling your stakeholders?